 Here are some of the main differences between individual and group therapy for teens:

-One-on-one Attention in Individual Therapy
+One-on-One Attention in Individual Therapy

 Individual therapy sessions are highly individualized as they involve one-on-one meetings between the teen and the therapist.
 On the other hand, group therapy is often administered to eight to nine teenagers simultaneously by one therapist, making it less individualized.
 This explains why the former is highly recommended for teens trapped in complex challenges or acute situations.